Jerry Hall: Personal life

 Hall started dating musician Bryan Ferry in 1975, leaving him for Mick Jagger in 1977.
+Hall and Jagger lived together at Downe House, Richmond Hill, in Greater London, which Jagger purchased in the early 1990s.
+They separated in August 1999.
 Jagger and Hall held a Hindu wedding ceremony on November 21, 1990, in Bali, Indonesia.
 The putative marriage was later declared null and void ab initio by the High Court of England and Wales in 1999, ruling that the "marriage" was not legally valid according to either Indonesian or English law.
 The couple have four children together: Elizabeth Scarlett (born 1984), James Leroy (born 1985), Georgia May (born 1992), and Gabriel Luke (born 1997).
-The couple lived together at Downe House, Richmond Hill, in Greater London, which Jagger purchased in the early 1990s.
-They separated in August 1999.
+James had a twin that died in utero when Hall was five months pregnant.

-On March 4, 2016, Hall married media business magnate Rupert Murdoch, in a ceremony at the Church of England church of St Bride's, Fleet Street, eight weeks after announcing their engagement with a listing in Murdoch's The Times newspaper.
-On June 22, 2022, The New York Times, citing two anonymous sources, reported that the couple were divorcing.
-Hall filed for divorce on July 1, 2022 citing irreconcilable differences; the divorce was finalized in August 2022.
+On March 4, 2016, Hall married media business magnate Rupert Murdoch in a ceremony at the Church of England church of St Bride's, Fleet Street, eight weeks after announcing their engagement with a listing in Murdoch's The Times newspaper.
+Hall filed for divorce on July 1, 2022, citing irreconcilable differences; the divorce was finalized in August 2022.